karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 ## Other ideas:
+We are also open for your ideas: If you have a cool idea for an application, collaboration with another project, let us know!

- * Cool pipelines
+ * Cool pipelines:
    * A kaggle pipeline for supervised prediction.
-   * Spectrometer (there is an open-source hardward project on this)
+   * Spectrometer (there is an open-source hardware project on this)
    * Music brainz predictions (The cool hair guy at GSoC is the one we should talk to here)
-   * Some bio thing?
+   * Some biology thing?
-   * Collaboration with MLPack for toolkit wide performance/accuracy testing
+   * Collaboration with MLPack for toolkit wide performance/accuracy testing.
+See their [GSoC 2013 project](http://www.mlpack.org/trac/wiki/AutomaticBenchmark)

 ## Infrastructure: